35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 **[IMAGE** -Increase in heights]

-### The GLA's 'balanced' approach

-The Mayor's approval of BL's s73 application, including the reduction in affordable housing, relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), after it weighs up the pros and cons of the proposed changes - the so-called *'planning balance'*.

-The report surprisingly begins its conclusion by saying that '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission'*, despite the big cuts to affordable housing, and the large increases in floorspace, height and density **[^10].**

-The report then notes that the Mayor must judge the application against the development plan and *'material considerations'.*  This places housing alongside all other aspects of the development in the planning balance*,* without any priority and without giving housing any exceptional weight **[^11].**

-Housing is also taken as a single category, without distinctions of type.
-Two-bed, three-bed or family housing are not mentioned at all in the conclusion and planning balance section.
-Nor is student housing, or the introducion of co-living; it is all rolled into *'housing'*, regardless of who the the housing is for.
-The report instead commends BL's application, saying *'it will optimise the potential of the site to bring forward much-needed quality housing on a stalled site.........which should be given substantial weight'*; who these homes will house is given no consideration **[^12]**.

-Having first acknowledged that the cut to affordable housing *'...reduces materially the extent of public benefit'*, the GLA next addresses affordable housing in the context of viability.
-The GLA note BL's original  offer of 35% affordable housing, but then accept their assessment that 3% affordable housing is now the maximum viable amount.
-The GLA then advises the Mayor that their *'considerable scrutiny'* of BL's assessment , should itself be given *'considerable weight'.*  They do not advise him about how much weight to give any loss or harm caused by the affordable housing reduction **[^13]**.

-The report then notes that a grant has been awarded to BL, which would increase the affordable housing to around 9% across the whole scheme.
-This is also considered a material consideration that *'weighs in favour of the application',* while also noting that the lower level from 35% reduces its public benefit **[^14]**.

-The GLA report follows through on this line of reasoning, to describe the housing provided *'including affordable housing'* as a *'significant public benefit'*, repeating that it *'weighs in favour of the application',* without considering whether the reduction in affordable housing, from 35% to 3% (or 9%), should not also be taken into account, as weight against the application **[^15]**.
-So it appears that, while the  GLA doesn't deny that 9% is less than 35%, they nonethess think that *'in the balance'* getting 9% outweighs losing 24%.

-It may be that the GLA adopt this line because they are convinced by the viability assessment that only 9% is possible.
-This, though, even if true, has no bearing on how much harm the loss of affordable housing will cause.
-It appears that as far as the GLA is concerned, if it cannot be built, not having it can do no harm.

 ### Local councillors and Southwark Council think differently....

 Several objectors appeared to speak against BL's s73 application, making the very points about the impact of the loss of affordable and family housing on the local community and the wider borough, which seemed to elude the GLA.